01Outcome

 Charts and diagrams aggregate moods and locations over time so managers can understand team wellbeing, spot mood swings, and reflect on what might be driving them.

 Genki began as a hackathon concept — a simple way for teams to check in on mood and surface thoughts.
-The idea grew into a full dashboard vision with daily tracking, analytics, and a dedicated space for anonymous input.
+I led UX from that first prototype through high-fidelity dashboards, charts, and mobile flows.

-The main view brings mood, work location, and trends into one calm screen — managers see how the team feels today and how patterns evolve over the last seven or thirty days.
+The main view brings mood, work location, and trends into one screen — employees check in within seconds, and managers see how the team feels today and how patterns evolve.

 SMA Team Mood Tracker — dashboard overview.

-Swipe — Mood Today, Work Location, and Mood Over Time.
+Mood Today, Work Location Over Time, Work Location, and Mood Over Time.

 Employees post ideas and feedback anonymously or by name.
 A simple publish flow and card feed keep contributions lightweight while giving managers a pulse on what the team is thinking.